mrsuh/blog/docs/projects/php-bison-skeleton/index.md

 # PHP Skeleton for Bison

+This initiative extends the Bison parser generator to support PHP, enabling the creation of Abstract Syntax Tree (AST) parsers for languages like PHP, JSON, and SQL.
+By integrating a PHP skeleton, developers can seamlessly generate parsers that integrate into PHP projects, enhancing parsing capabilities.

 [Bison](https://en.wikipedia.org/wiki/GNU_Bison) is a parser generator.
 You can extend it with [PHP Skeleton](https://github.com/mrsuh/php-bison-skeleton) to generate PHP parsers.
 For example, the PHP parser that can parse Nginx config: